epicoderr/Algorithms-and-AI-project/testing_documentation.md

 - Tested if the heuristic is able to calculate the correct weighted score by giving it a test case, calculating it and then comparing it to what the heuristic says

-- Tested if expectiminimax is applying the heuristic correctly by having a simple case where they are the same
+- Tested if expectiminimax is applying the heuristic correctly by having a simple case where they are the same, and checking if that is the case

 - Tested if expectiminimax is able to recognize that there are no more valid moves as MAX player by checking that the value is -infinity